Crystalline representations and Wach modules in the relative case: Finite height representations

+\item In Definition \ref{defi:wach_reps} conditions (i), (ii) and (iii) are motivated from the definition of finite height representations of $G_F$ admitting a Wach module structure.
+The last condition, i.e. (iv) is inspired by Brinon's definition of weak admissibility in the relative case (see \cite[p.
+136]{brinon-padicrep-relatif}).

-\begin{rem} \begin{enumromanup} \item In Definition \ref{defi:wach_reps} following Remark \ref{rem:wach_berger_module_const} (i), first one can define Wach module for the representation $V$ and then consider the module $\mbfn(T) = \mbfn(V) \bmcap \mbfd(T)$ associated to $T$.
-However, it is not clear whether the latter module, defined in this fashion, is a projective $\mbfa_{R_0}^+$-module.
-Therefore, we impose the condition on $\mbfn(T)$ to be projective, which is required in establishing several results in this section.
+\item In Definition \ref{defi:wach_reps} following Remark \ref{rem:wach_berger_module_const} (i), one can first define Wach module for the representation $V$ and then consider the module $\mbfn(T) = \mbfn(V) \cap \mbfd(T)$ associated to $T$.
+However, it is not clear whether the latter module, defined in this fashion, is a projective $\mbfa_R^+\textrm{-module}$.
+Therefore, we impose the condition on $\mbfn(T)$ to be projective, which is required in establishing several results in this section. \end{enumromanup} \end{rem}